-- If you’re exporting to a country outside the EU, you must complete an export declaration - even though the goods are initially being sent through another EU country.
+- if you’re exporting to a country outside the EU, you must complete an export declaration - even though the goods are initially being sent through another EU country

-- Export controls and licensing requirements will depend on the final destination of the goods.
+- export controls and licensing requirements will depend on the final destination of the goods

 Depending on their final destination, you may need to satisfy other regulations and obtain other export licences.
 Indirect exports can only be zero-rated for VAT if you can prove the goods have been exported.

-If you supply an export declaration, you will be covered, but if you’re not declaring goods in the usual way, you must complete an Exit Summary Declaration.
+You’ll be covered if you supply an export declaration, you will be covered, but if you’re not declaring goods in the usual way, you must complete an Exit Summary Declaration.

 Carnets for non-community goods moving through the EU

-The Transports Internationaux Routiers (TIR) procedure is used to move goods, essentially by road, between two countries party to the TIR Convention or between two points in a participating country as long as the movement passes through a third country.
+The Transports Internationaux Routiers (TIR) procedure is used to move goods, essentially by road, between 2 countries party to the TIR Convention or between 2 points in a participating country as long as the movement passes through a third country.
 The payment of duties and other charges are suspended.
 For the purposes of TIR, the Community is regarded as a single territory.
 TIR is only permitted in the EU when the movement either begins, ends or transits a third country.

 All traders moving goods across the EU under the TIR procedure must submit an electronic customs declaration via the NCTS when the consignment reaches the frontier of the EU.
-You can also see the guide on using the New Computerised Transit System (NCTS) to move goods across the EU and European Free Trade Association (EFTA) countries.

 If goods originate from outside the EU, the Community Transit procedure can be used to move them within the EU.

 If goods are moving to or through an EFTA country, the Common Transit procedure should be used.
-See the guide on community transit procedures.

 Traders can claim money back for, or delay payment of various customs duties and VAT for some exports outside the EU.
 This page explains the types of duty relief available, as well as other relief schemes that allow traders to pay reduced or no duty if goods are exported under specific conditions.